 Teams should be consistently identifying and researching methods to perfect processes and reduce waste.
 When new opportunities for waste reduction are presented, they should be acted upon and integrated into future processes.

-Through lean practices, OCP is able to share project knowledge, and experience with the entire project team to develop improved processes and ensure reliable workflow with predictable project outcomes.
+Through lean practices, OCP is able to share project knowledge, and experience with the entire project team to develop improved processes and ensure a reliable workflow with predictable project outcomes.
 Actions are coordinated in a continuous flow to ensure that resources and time are utilized to their full potential.
 In addition, technologies and methods such as BIM, Total Station, the Plexxis ERP System, and prefabrication are utilized to provide clients with a high-quality end product.

-Furthermore, practices such as "everything on wheels," "nothing hits the floor," and cordless equipment ensures that tradespeople do not have wasted movement on the job and are fully equipped to perform at a high level.
+Furthermore, practices such as "everything on wheels," "nothing hits the floor," and cordless equipment ensure that tradespeople do not have wasted movement on the job and are fully equipped to perform at a high level.